ziolko/aria-devtools/README.md

 <img src="https://github.com/ziolko/accessibility/raw/master/extension/logo-256.png" width="16"> icon.

 ## Contributing
 I highly appreciate all pull requests and raised issues.
+You can also help by sharing this extension with your friends on Twitter and starring this repository.

 ### Prerequisites
 1. NodeJS (e.g. 10.15.1)